Netherlands: Film and television

 Some Dutch films – mainly by director Paul Verhoeven – have received international distribution and recognition, such as Turkish Delight ("Turks Fruit", 1973), Soldier of Orange ("Soldaat van Oranje", 1977), Spetters (1980), and The Fourth Man ("De Vierde Man", 1983).
 Verhoeven then went on to direct big Hollywood movies like RoboCop (1987), Total Recall (1990), and Basic Instinct (1992), and returned with Dutch film Black Book ("Zwartboek", 2006).

-Other well-known Dutch film directors are Jan de Bont, Anton Corbijn, Dick Maas, Fons Rademakers, and documentary makers Bert Haanstra and Joris Ivens.
+Other well-known Dutch film directors are Jan de Bont, Anton Corbijn, Dick Maas, Fons Rademakers, Alex van Warmerdam and documentary makers Bert Haanstra and Joris Ivens.
 Film director Theo van Gogh achieved international notoriety in 2004 when he was murdered by Mohammed Bouyeri in the streets of Amsterdam after directing the short film Submission.

-Directors of photography from the Netherlands include Hoyte van Hoytema and Theo van de Sande.
-Internationally successful Dutch actors include Famke Janssen, Carice van Houten, Rutger Hauer, and Jeroen Krabbé.
+Directors of photography from the Netherlands include Hoyte van Hoytema, Rogier Stoffers, Theo van de Sande and Robby Müller.
+Internationally successful Dutch actors include Famke Janssen, Carice van Houten, Rutger Hauer, Jeroen Krabbé., Sylvia Kristel, Michiel Huisman, Sylvia Hoeks, Marwan Kenzari and Carel Struycken.

-The Netherlands has a well developed television market, with both multiple commercial and public broadcasters.
+The Netherlands has a well developed television market, with commercial and public broadcasters.
 Imported TV programmes, as well as interviews with responses in a foreign language, are virtually always shown with the original sound and subtitled.
 Only foreign shows for children are dubbed.

 TV exports from the Netherlands mostly take the form of specific formats and franchises, most notably was the internationally active TV production conglomerate Endemol, founded by Dutch media tycoons John de Mol and Joop van den Ende.
 Endemol and its subsidiaries created and ran reality, talent, and game show franchises worldwide, including Big Brother and Deal or No Deal.
-Endemol merged with Shine Group in 2015, and again with Banijay in 2020.
+Endemol merged with Shine Group in 2015, and was bought by Banijay in 2020.